- We advise you to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.

 Since February 2011, there have been periodic violent clashes surrounding protests and funerals throughout Bahrain, including in Manama and in Shia-majority villages.
 Demonstrations and disruptions are expected to continue and may include attempts to disrupt traffic, the use of burning tyres, throwing Molotov cocktails and the use of improvised explosive devices (IEDs).
 Additional IED attacks are likely.

+Protests and demonstrations are expected to increase in the lead up to, and following, parliamentary elections on 22 November 2014.
 You should avoid all public gatherings and protests as they may turn violent.
 Security forces have responded violently to some demonstrations.
 Avoid areas where Bahraini Ministry of Interior forces are gathered due to the threat of pending unrest.
 You should monitor local and international media for information on current political developments and regional tensions affecting your safety and security and follow the advice of local authorities.
-If you are in an area where a protest is occurring you should either leave the area, if it is safe to do so, or remain indoors and away from windows.
+If you are in an area where a protest is occurring you should either leave the area if it is safe to do so, or remain indoors and away from windows.

 In 2012 Bahraini authorities announced the banning of all public rallies and gatherings.
 Participants in illegal rallies or gatherings will face legal action.
 Australians should be aware that bystanders could get caught up in demonstrations and could face arrest.